 When can I get access to my money?

 You can normally take a retirement income from a personal pension at any time from age 55.
-However, you won’t be able to take your retirement income before 6 April 2015 from the Aviva Pension.

 You can take an income from your Pension through our income drawdown option.
 Income drawdown is a way of taking an income from your pension fund as and when you need it, leaving the rest of the fund still invested.
 For more details visit our income drawdown page.

 Before you decide to take income drawdown

 Taking income drawdown is an important decision and you need to be certain that you're making a choice which you're comfortable with.

 Before income drawdown can be arranged, you will need to speak to one of our team.
 Call us on 0800 046 6167

 How can I take income from my pension?

 From 6 April 2015, new government rules – aimed at giving you easier access to your pension funds – came into effect.